 From SHARE HQ, with responses from the Zowe Community Leadership Committee

-Earlier this year at SHARE St. Louis, representatives from the Open Mainframe Project, IBM, Rocket, and CA got on stage at the Tuesday keynote to announce the launch of Zowe, the first-ever open source project launched on z/OS.
+Earlier this year at SHARE St. Louis, representatives from the Open Mainframe Project, IBM, Rocket, and CA got on stage at the Tuesday keynote to announce the launch of Zowe, the first z/OS open source project sponsored by the Open Mainframe Project.
 Zowe was created to make it easier to access the mainframe environment, lowering barriers for younger professionals just starting with z/OS.

 After a panel discussion, the session opened up to Q&A. The following questions were submitted by audience members, but could not be answered on stage due to time limitations.
 The responses below are shared on behalf of the Zowe Community Leadership Committee.

 With the open nature of Zowe, will there be more options for personal use of z/OS for independent research?